 Significance 1.
 High 2.
 Medium 3.
 Low Significance in Landscape Significance in Landscape Significance in Landscape Environmental Pest / Noxious Weed Species Hazardous / Irreversible Decline Expectancy 1.
 Long >40 years 2.
 Medium 15-40 Years ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Estimated Life 3.
-Short <1-15 Years Est Dead Lege Legend for Matrix Assessment Consulting arrivaltan arr protecte prescrib y for Retention (H d.
-Design modification ed by the Australian S es must be implemented or re-location of build tandard AS4970 Protec ling/s should be cons ction of trees on deve sidered to accommoda elopment sites.
-Tree s ate the setbacks as ensitive construction critical; building der for Retention however their retention /works and all other alter should remain priority v natives have been consi with removal considere idered and exhausted. ed only if adversely aff fecting the proposed Consider for Removal (Low) - These trees are not considered important for retention, nor require special works or design modification to be implemented for their retention.
+Short <1-15 Years Est Dead Lege end for Matr ix Assessment TE OF AUSTRALIAN ANG ARBORICULTURISTS ® Priority for Retention (High) - These trees are considered important for retention and should be retained and protected.
+Design modification or re-location of building/s should be considered to accommodate the setbacks as prescribed by the Australian Standard AS4970 Protection of trees on development sites.
+Tree sensitive construction measures must be implemented e.g. pier and beam etc if works are to proceed within the Tree Protection Zone.
+Consider for Retention (Medium) - These trees may be retained and protected.
+These are considered less critical; however their retention should remain priority with removal considered only if adversely affecting the proposed building/works and all other alternatives have been considered and exhausted.
+Consider for Removal (Low) - These trees are not considered important for retention, nor require special works or design modification to be implemented for their retention.
 Priority for Removal - These trees are considered hazardous, or in irreversible decline, or weeds and should be removed irrespective of development.